alexdalgleishmorel/alexdalgleishmorel.github.io/README.md

 Make sure your environment is set up to support node.
 Follow these instructions: https://ionicframework.com/docs/intro/environment

 ### Step 2 - Install Ionic CLI
-This will be a command-line interface that will allow you to build and run the project very easilt.
+This will be a command-line interface that will allow you to build and run the project very easily.
 Follow these instructions: https://ionicframework.com/docs/intro/cli

 ### Step 3 - Running The Project
 At this point, you should be able to simply run `ionic serve` from the main directory of the repo to get the project running.
 Any changes made and saved to the code will dynamically update the front-end!